wpilibsuite/frc-docs/source/docs/software/commandbased/binding-commands-to-triggers.rst

 Note that these methods return a ``Trigger``, not a ``Button``, so the ``Trigger`` binding method names must be used even when buttons are composed.

-Creating your own custom trigger
+Creating Your Own Custom Trigger
 --------------------------------

 While binding to HID buttons is by far the most common use case, advanced users may occasionally want to bind commands to arbitrary triggering events.
 This can be easily done by simply writing your own subclass of ``trigger`` or ``button``: